uiuc-sst/asr24/README.md

 ```
 This builds the subdirectories `data` and `exp`.
 Its last command `mkgraph.sh` can take 45 minutes and use a lot of memory because it calls `fstdeterminizestar` on a large language model, as Dan Povey [explains](https://groups.google.com/forum/#!topic/kaldi-help/3C6ypvqLpCw).

-- Verify that it can transcribe a recording of English speech, in mono 16-bit 8 kHz .wav format.
+- Verify that it can transcribe English, in mono 16-bit 8 kHz .wav format.
 Either use the provided 8khz.wav,
 or `sox MySpeech.wav -r 8000 8khz.wav`,
 or `ffmpeg -i MySpeech.wav -acodec pcm_s16le -ac 1 -ar 8000 8khz.wav`.